-RECOMMENDATION 6.1: Classify various facility types as either Neighborhood Parks, Community Parks or Open Space Parks.
+RECOMMENDATION 67.1: Continue to implement the 2017 Parks, Open Space, Trails and Recreation Master Plan (POSTR) Classify various facility types as either Neighborhood Parks, Community Parks or Open Space-Parks.

-- 6.1.1 Once parks are classified, determine if they meet the standard recommendations for amenities. - 6.1.2 Prioritize needed improvements at parks and incorporate them into the Town's annual budget process.
+- 7.1.1 Update the 2017 Parks, Open Space, Trails and Recreation Master Plan from time to time as needed to ensure that it adequately meets the needs of the community. - 7.1.2 Complete the projects identified and prioritized in the 10-year parks and recreation outlook outlined in the 2017 POSTR Master Plan, and continually update this list as part of the POSTR updates. - 6.1.1 Once parks are classified, determine if they meet the standard recommendations for amenities - 6.1.2 Prioritize needed improvements at parks and incorporate them into the Town's annual budget process